ShadrackMartin/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 I followed along this project from a youtube upload on this link https://www.youtube.com/watch?v=9GVqKuTVANE&t=150s&ab_channel=DatawithBaraa
+The original author used SQL Server, but I did it using PostgreSQL

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.